Ganglion Cyst

 When Does a Ganglion Cyst Need Surgery?

-In the event that previous therapies fail to remove your child’s cyst or it returns, your doctor may recommend surgery.
-Surgeons treat Ganglia by removing the whole cyst by surgery.
+If previous therapies fail to remove your child’s cyst or it returns, your doctor may recommend surgery.
+Surgeons treat Ganglia by removing the whole cyst through surgery.
 A stalk-like structure (root) is frequently seen with a cyst.
 Your doctor will perform the procedure through a small incision.
 To properly fix the condition, surgeons may need to remove some tissue from the adjacent joint.
 Ganglionectomy refers to the medical term for surgery to remove a ganglion cyst.
 Typically, it is an outpatient operation.
 Complete recovery and healing take two to six weeks, but ganglia recur in 5 to 15% of patients.

 Home Remedies: